ColoradoDemography/CO_BLS_Unemployment/README.md

 Then you're in luck.

-First, modify a TIGER Shapefile of the counties in your state by adding a field titled 'bls' (type text) to your shapefile.
+First, modify a <a href="https://www.census.gov/geo/maps-data/data/tiger-line.html" target="_blank">TIGER</a> Shapefile of the counties in your state by adding a field titled 'bls' (type: text) to your shapefile.
 Populate 'bls' with ID's that correspond to their BLS id.
 The format looks like this: LAUCN010050000000003 where the 5 digits after LAUCN ('01005') correspond to the state and county fips codes of the county in question.
 Upload the above file to ArcGIS Online.
 Share it with everyone.

 Next, find the service address for your newly created feature service.
 It will look something like this: